 - Set yourself up as you would during a regular single leg glute bridge.
 Make sure your shin is relatively vertical as supposed to angled, or else the hamstring will take over, and I want the glutes and anterior core to be doing the bulk of the work.

 - Keep your hips elevated by squeezing your glutes.

 - Do not allow your ribcage to flare or lower back to hyperextend.
 You will accomplish this by tucking your ribcage towards your pelvis, and bracing your core.

 - I like to exhale as I am actively tucking my ribcage towards my pelvis, and this is when my leg is moving away from the midline of my body.
 I will inhale as my leg is approaching my midline, and I will reset before each rep.

 - Do not allow your pelvis, spine, and ribs to rotate.
 The lateral leg movement/anti-rotational component will make this much more challenging.

 - Even though you are using one glute more than the other, focus on engaging both glutes or else your pelvis will collapse on the one side and your body will twist.

-- Keep the kettlebell in line with your shoulder the entire time, and keep your shoulder packed.
+- Keep the kettlebell in line with your shoulder the entire time.